GermanPearls/time-tracker/readme.txt

 Short Description: Time Tracker enables you to manage your to do lists, recurring tasks, billable and invoiced time, and projects.
 Track your clients, projects, tasks, time, and billing information on private pages of your own website.
 Don't worry about data privacy as you'll maintain your data within your own WordPress database.

 == Description ==
 Time Tracker enables you to manage your to do lists, time worked, billable time, recurring tasks, and projects.
 Track your clients, projects, tasks, time, and billing information on private pages of your own website.
-Don't worry about data privacy as you'll maintain your data within your own WordPress database.
+Don't worry about us looking at or seeling your data as you'll maintain your data within your own WordPress database.

 = Requirements =
-This plugin is an add-on and requires a form plugin to work properly.
+This plugin is an add-on and **requires either Contact Form 7 or WP Forms** plugin to work properly.

 **NEW:** Based on user request, this plugin now works with EITHER **Contact Form 7** OR **WP Forms**.